Furnace Repair Checklist

 - Put in the new filter with the arrow facing toward the heater to prevent damage.

-Flat filters ought to be replaced every month, while pleated filters should work about three months.
-You may also use a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more frequently.

 To make changing your filter go more quickly down the road, draw with a permanent writing tool on your heater exterior or ductwork to show the airflow direction and filter size.